 In the new work climate, controlling employee-initiated spend is more challenging and more important than ever.
 One good way for companies to achieve this is by making the most of tools they already have.

 SAP Concur customers can take advantage of a number of reports and analytics.
-With this data, businesses can increase visibility on spend, ensure compliance, and manage spend more effectively.
+With this data, businesses can increase visibility on spend, improve compliance, and manage spend more effectively.
 A few of the many reports that can be leverages include:

 - Expense Accrual by Date Range: Review your outstanding credit card transactions and cash liabilities.